Obtain your Data from a Wide Range of Sources

-- Impressive flexibility- If you’re looking to achieve a higher level of flexibility and customization with your CardioLog Analytics reports, the data export option is for you.
-Achieve a great deal of freedom over how to display your reports in terms of design, filters, data content, and where the reports are displayed.
-If you have a specific branding theme you want to keep consistent with your SharePoint/Office 365 Reports, you can brand your data with your organizations colors and logos to really take ownership.
+- Impressive flexibility – If you’re looking to achieve a higher level of flexibility and customization with your CardioLog Analytics reports, the data export option is for you.
+Enjoy the freedom to customize how you display your reports in terms of design, filters, data content, and where the reports are displayed.
+If you have a specific branding theme you want to keep consistent with your SharePoint/Office 365 Reports, you can brand your data with your organization’s colors and logos to really take ownership.

-- Complete accessibility-It’s possible to create custom dashboards to display your CardioLog Analytics stats, and you can also integrate your data with other business applications.
+- Complete accessibility – It’s possible to create custom dashboards to display your CardioLog Analytics stats, and you can also integrate your data with other business applications.
 Our data export API enables you to integrate CardioLog Analytics from your smartphone, as well as your desktop.
 Imagine displaying “Quick Links” on a user profile page, with access to content or pages the user used the most.
-Similar to “recent activity” on LinkedIn or Facebook.
+This feature is very similar to “recent activity” on LinkedIn or Facebook.

-- Intelligent adaptability- Take your CardioLog Analytics data and use the API to present your statistics in a whole range of other tools, including Excel and other advanced comparison solutions that enable you to visualize your data in flexible ways.
+- Intelligent adaptability – Take your CardioLog Analytics data and use the API to present your statistics with a whole range of other tools, including Excel and other advanced comparison solutions that enable you to visualize your data in flexible ways.

 With the Custom Adapter API, you can monitor any environment you’d like within a single web analytics user interface, using a single CardioLog Analytics license.
 Adapters for non-SharePoint/Office 365 environments are also available.
 For an application that isn’t a traditional website, CardioLog Analytics can track the various pages within the application and create a tree structure based upon them.
 For example, if you would like to track your Customer Relationship Management (CRM) platform, or even your Enterprise Resource Planning software, you can track all of this with the Custom Adapter API and then create customized tree structures representing the various components within them.

-CardioLog Analytics also employs an API for tracking non- browser apps, such as mobile apps.
+CardioLog Analytics also employs an API for tracking non-browser apps, such as mobile apps.
 CardioLog Analytics can track how users interact with your mobile apps.
 CardioLog Analytics then aggregates this data in SharePoint/Office 365 reports to display the unique visitors, number of visits, time spent on the app, and more.
-Thus, anything occurring within the application can trigger an event, and then be sent to CardioLog Analytics to be tracked.
-If you’re looking to track how users are interacting via mobile, the non-browser apps API provides you with deep, data-driven insights.
+Thus, anything occurring within the application can trigger an event and then be sent to CardioLog Analytics to be tracked.
+If you’re looking to track how users are interacting via mobile, the non-browser apps provide you with deep, data-driven insights.

-The User Categorization API feature can connect to just about any database you may have.
-CardioLog Analytics’s out of the box feature already allows you to filter SharePoint/Office 365 reports with SharePoint/Office 365 User Profiles or Active Directory User Attributes.
+The User Categorization API feature can connect to just about any database you have.
+CardioLog Analytics’ out-of-the-box feature already allows you to filter SharePoint/Office 365 reports with SharePoint/Office 365 User Profiles or Active Directory User Attributes.
 With the User Categorization API, you can track any other Human Resource Management Systems such as PeopleSoft or even custom databases.
 CardioLog Analytics reports dig deep into the databases, displaying information on specific users that otherwise wouldn’t be available.
 This includes data such as an employee’s ID, department, branch, and other information.
 CardioLog Analytics can leverage information to filter reports based on department, branch, and region as well.